 - Withdraw applications from all other colleges

 Graduate school is expensive and financial aid is an important part of the decision making process.
-Check with the Financial Aid Office at each college to determine the types of funding available and for which you are eligible.
+Check with the Financial Aid Office at each college to determine the types of funding available for which you are eligible.
 Funding is often provided by the academic departments.

 These typically offer a tuition waiver or reduction and some level of stipend for living expenses.